jpwallace22/react-lazify/README.md

 ## **Features**

-Will change any selected default import into a React Lazy import.
-Is this really hard to do?
-No..
-However, I was tired of writing out lazy imports.
+Will change any selected default import into a Lazy import.
+Supports React lazy imports, Next dynamic imports, and Loadable loadable imports.

 To use the extension: